afnanmostafa/VACF/README.md

-## vacf
+## VACF
 plots velocity auto-correlation function from LAMMPS-dumped file

 ### Folders:

-* src = source codes
+* /src = source codes for generating vacf plots

-* example = example figures
+* /example = example figures of vacf

-let me know if you stumble upon edge cases or any bugs at afnanmostafa102@gmail.com
+please reach out to me if you stumble upon edge cases or any bugs at afnanmostafa102@gmail.com

-This is a very quickly-written code and might not be perfect.
+**P.S.
+This is a very hastily-written code and might not be perfect.**